contacto@vag-global.com

 DEMPE Analysis

-It is a Transfer Pricing analysis model that determines who is the real owner of a company’s intangibles.
+A Transfer Pricing analysis model that determines who is the real owner of a company’s intangibles.
 It focuses on evaluating the functions of performance, improvement, maintenance, protection, and exploitation of the intangible.
 Therefore, the owner of the intangible can be determined by identifying who performs these functions.

 Relationship Between the DEMPE Analysis and the Objections to the Deduction of Royalties for Trademark Rights